This is Why Internal and External Communication Should Work In Harmony

 30 ideas to engage your employees and transform your business.

 We’ve explored the differences between the two forms of communication, but what about their similarities?
 When you look at the bigger picture, they both have similar goals.
-Your internal and external information will be corresponding in the overall objective.
+Your internal and external information will correspond to the overall objective.
 If you can develop messaging that both motivates employees and entices customers, you’re on to a winning ticket.

 Here are the key reasons why your internal and external communication will benefit from a joined-up approach:

-1. It will keep all your messaging on brand
+1. It’ll keep all your messaging on brand

 Your brand message is the most important element of any external communication.
 However, unless this brand message is also understood and implemented by your employees, the message will get diluted and lost in translation.

 This is where the importance of internal communication is really felt.
 By ensuring your brand promise is internally communicated, employees will be able to talk more effectively with customers and the general public.
-Provide staff with a clear brand positioning and you’ll be giving them the ammunition to take on customer interactions with confidence.
+Provide staff with a clear brand positioning; you’ll give them the ammunition to take on customer interactions confidently.

-In many companies you’ll find external communication departments working in isolation from the rest of the business.
+In many companies, external media departments work in isolation from the rest of the business.
 Unless employees understand the overall business strategy, they are unlikely to achieve the required outcomes.

-When there is a divergence between internal and external communication in an organization, you’ll find problems start to occur.
+When there is a divergence between internal and external communication procedures in an organisation, problems start to occur.
 For example, it is never a good idea for employees to find out something about their company in a press release.
-The IC department should always know which media releases are in the pipeline so they can inform employees through the approved internal communications channels.
+The internal communication department should always know which media releases are in the pipeline so they can inform employees through the approved internal communications channels.

-3. It will keep everyone rowing in the same direction
+3. It’ll keep everyone moving in the same direction

 A report by Schiemann revealed that only 14% of employees understand their company’s strategy and direction.
 It’s impossible for a company to operate successfully with so few people working towards the same goal.
 This is where external and internal communications need to pull together.

 Effective communication in the workplace is reliant on strategic alignment.
-External communications need to feed their strategy through to internal communications, who can then cascade this through the organisation.
-Once employees understand how their work fits into the bigger picture, engagement and productivity start to rise.
+External communications need to feed their strategy to internal communications, which can cascade through the organisation.
+Once employees understand how their work fits into the bigger picture, engagement and productivity rise.

 Employee advocacy should never be underestimated.
 It’s a powerful sales tool, quickly becoming all the more effective with the rise of social media.
-It’s no longer enough just to tell your brand story through external messaging.
-You need to live and breathe it too, and this is where your employees play an important role.
+It’s no longer enough to tell your brand story through external messaging.
+You need to live and breathe it too; this is where your employees play an important role.

 One of the roles of internal communication is to create brand ambassadors.
 This will only happen when external and internal departments are working hand-in-hand.
-An employee app is a simple way to ensure everyone has access to the right information, and secure social spaces in which to discuss and voice their opinions.
+An internal communications app is a simple way to ensure everyone can access the right information and secure social spaces to discuss and voice their opinions.

-Whether your company is undergoing a merger or acquisition, or it’s trying to ride out a crisis such as the recent pandemic, change is hard to manage successfully.
-However, it’s a great deal easier when internal and external communications are working in harmony.
+Whether your company is undergoing a merger or acquisition or trying to ride out a crisis such as the recent pandemic, change is hard to manage successfully.
+However, it’s much easier when internal and external communications are working in harmony.

 Building trust is crucial if you want to avoid your employees feeling confused or cynical.
-Mixed messages, with external communications publicising something different from the internal memos, will only increase the fear and worry.
-In times of crisis, transparency is key.
+Mixed messages, with external communications publicising something different from internal memos, will only increase fear and worry.
+In times of crisis, transparency is critical.
 Make sure everyone receives exactly the same information, at the same time.

 So, what does this alignment of internal and external communication look like in practice?
-These examples of internal and external communication show how the two can be successfully blended.
+These internal and external communication examples show how the two can be successfully blended.

 Nationwide Building Society